 The planning issues described in section 2 are common for the entire translation project.
 However, for practical reasons all concepts cannot be translated simultaneously.
-Moreover, if you lack sufficient resources to translate Snomed entirely, you will have to determine one or more subsets with which to start.
+Moreover, if you lack sufficient resources to translate SNOMED CT entirely, you will have to determine one or more subsets with which to start.
 The preparation therefore includes the selection (creation, allocation) of specific translation subsets.

 Translation subset selection